 the 1860s when the area was sand dunes planted with starr grass; it was a

-From the crest of the railway bridge there
+At the crest of the railway

-1890s onwards and still retains its Victorian/Edwardian character.
+still retains much of its Victorian/Edwardian character.

 Fairhaven is a residential district on the

 seaward side of Clifton Drive.
 Roughly half lies in Lytham, starting at the White

 Church, and the other half in St.Annes, ending at Fairhaven Road.
 The area

 was a range of enormous sand dunes until the 1890s when the Fairhaven Estate

 Company was formed to level them, make streets and sell land to

 The lake was created in the 1890s by enclosing two large banks